The Executive Committee currently comprises:

 Tim Rolfe

-Tim is a Director at YES Environmental and has worked at environmental consultancies on land quality issues for over 18 years having worked in both the south-east and north-west of the UK.
+Tim is a Director at YES Environmental and has worked on land quality issues for 25 years, having worked at consultancies in the south-east and north-west of the UK.
 A SoBRA member since 2010, Tim is a Chartered Scientist with CIWEM, holds ASoBRA for Human Health, Controlled Waters and Vapour Intrusion, and was on the SoBRA AGAC subgroup.
 He holds a degree in Environmental Biology and a masters in Environmental Diagnosis.
-He has worked on a range of project sites from petrol stations to manufacturing sites and former landfills, and has worked for clients from small scale developers to corporates, government and national infrastructure projects.
+He has worked on a range of project sites from petrol stations to large manufacturing sites and former landfills, and has worked for clients from small scale developers to corporates, government and national infrastructure projects.
 In addition to DQRA he has a strong interest in field techniques and laboratory issues.
 Tim has a natural instinct for improvement, development of new methodologies and sharing of knowledge for the benefit of all.
 Away from work he enjoys being in the countryside, hill walking and helps to plant and maintain a community woodland.

 Fiona Townley – Website Co-Ordinator and Membership